 Past performance is not a reliable indicator of future results.
-The value of investments, and any income generated from them, can go down as well as up.
+The value of investments, and any income generated from them, can go down as well as up; losses may be made.

 Equity investment: The value of equities (e.g. shares) and equity-related investments may vary according to company profits and future prospects as well as more general market factors.
 In the event of a company default (e.g. bankruptcy), the owners of their equity rank last in terms of any financial payment from that company.

 Investing in China: China may have less developed legal, political, economic and/or other systems.
 Investment in mainland China may therefore involve a higher risk of financial loss when compared with countries generally regarded as being more developed.